JuliaDiff/SparseDiffTools.jl/README.md

 This package is for exploiting sparsity in Jacobians and Hessians to accelerate computations.
 Matrix-free Jacobian-vector product and Hessian-vector product operators are provided that are compatible with AbstractMatrix-based libraries like IterativeSolvers.jl for easy and efficient Newton-Krylov implementation.
+It is possible to perform matrix coloring, and utilize coloring in Jacobian and Hessian construction.

-Automatic and numerical differentiation are utilized and optional.
-In addition, the ability to automatically detect the sparsity of a function, perform matrix coloring, and utilize coloring in Jacobian and Hessian construction is provided.
+Optionally, automatic and numerical differentiation are utilized and the ability to automatically detect the sparsity of a function is provided.

 ## Example